scuzzydude/asimov/asimov.md

 In modern times, we feel that wealth is a result of humanity\'s creations.
 Through both the Industrial and Information ages, it has been man's ability to innovate that has led directly to wealth and prosperity.

 It follows that humanity should use its own creation as the fundamental measure of value.
-Floating fiat currencies like the dollar and cryptocurrencies like bitcoin meet that c.
+Floating fiat currencies like the dollar and cryptocurrencies like bitcoin meet that criterion.
 Neither dollar nor bitcoin represent any intrinsic value, and thus can't really hold value over generations and through calamity without intervention.[^1] Fiat and cryptocurrencies function as money -- a medium of exchange -- which is a technical function of a currency.
 Neither represent real value, which is the human concept of money.
 This disparity -- between the technical expression of value and the actual human appreciation of value leads to all kinds of crazy, like the price of bitcoin in 2021.

 The two true hedges against inflation are Genius and Vanity.